doddsy2018/carla_sim_digital_mirrors/README.md

 # carla_sim
-Carla Simulator client - xbox360 joystick control, rear view mirrors, share memory model
+Carla Simulator client - xbox one joystick control, rear view mirrors, share memory model

 ## Introduction

 This code demonstrates how to share carla data between different python processes via a [shared memory dictionary](https://pypi.org/project/shared-memory-dict/).

 Features
-- Uses xbox360 controller
+- Uses xbox one controller
 - Mirror sensor camera images are processed and stored in a shared memory object
 - Main simulation thread uses pygame window.
 - Share memory is accessed by the mirror view routines and displayed using opencv